 Join MWU now and get access to America’s largest dictionary, with:

 - 300,000 words that aren't in our free dictionary

 - Ad free!

 Origin and Etymology of australopithecus

 New Latin, from Latin australis southern + New Latin -o- + -pithecus — more at austral

-What made you look up Australopithecus?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up Australopithecus?
+Please tell us where you read or heard it (including the quote, if possible).